 \subsection{Introduction and Formalism}

+The diffractive events in the Deep Inelastic Scattering are characterized by the presence of the large, non-exponentially suppressed, rapidity gaps.
+By the large rapidity gap one means that there is a large region of the detector which is void of any particle activity between the proton (or a state with proton quantum numbers) and the rest of the produced particles.
+During the 90's both H1 and ZEUS experiments at HERA performed observations of diffraction in DIS ~\cite{Derrick:1993xh,Ahmed:1994nw,Adloff:1997sc,Breitweg:1997aa}, which constituted large fraction, of about $10\%$, of all DIS events.

-An important discovery of HERA was the observation of a large ($\sim 10\,\%$) fraction of diffractive events in DIS~\cite{Adloff:1997sc,Breitweg:1997aa}.
-In these events the proton stays intact or dissociates into a state with the proton quantum numbers, despite undergoing a violent, highly energetic collision, and is separated from the rest of the produced particles by a large rapidity gap.
-In a series of ground-breaking papers (see Ref.~\cite{Newman:2013ada} for a review), the HERA experiments determined the deep inelastic structure of the $t$-channel exchange in these events in the form of diffractive parton densities.
+Diffractive events in DIS can be typically characterized by the presence of two scales: soft and hard.
+The soft scale is related to the size of the proton, which in the diffractive event remains typically intact\footnote{Or dissociates into a low mass excitation with quantum numbers of the proton.}, and the second scale, $Q^2$ which is perturbative.
+It is the presence of the latter, hard scale, which enabled to describe the diffraction in DIS in terms of the collinear factorization theorems ~\cite{Collins:1997sr,Berera:1995fj,Trentadue:1993ka}.
+In a series of ground-breaking papers \cite{Adloff:1997sc,Breitweg:1997aa,Chekanov:2005vv, Aktas:2006hx, Aktas:2006hy,Chekanov:2008fh,Chekanov:2009aa,Aaron:2010aa,Aaron:2012ad} (see Ref.~\cite{Newman:2013ada} for a review) HERA experiments performed analysis and determined that the diffractive events could be described in terms of the diffractive parton densities.